open-ephys/onix-docs/source/Hardware Guide/Breakout Board/setup.rst

    power to the Breakout Board.
 #.
 Headstage links (Required for headstages): A single MMCX coaxial cable is
    used for each headstage port.
 #.
-High speed clocks (Optional): A single MMCX caoxial cable is used for each
+High speed clocks (Optional): A single MMCX coaxial cable is used for each
    clock signal
-#.
-HARP (Optional): A 3.5mm audio jack
 #.
 Configuration (Optional): Micro USB used to update the breakout gateware.

 .. image:: /_static/images/breakout/breakout_host_connections_callouts.png